 CPU: Nvidia Tegra K1 | Graphics: Nvidia Keplar | RAM: 2GB – 4GB | Screen: 13.3-inch, HD (1.920 x 1.080) | Storage: 16GB – 32GB SSD

 Powered by Nvidia's powerful Tegra K1 chip, this Chromebook packs a lot into its tiny frame.
 You're bound to fall in love with its 13.3-inch, 1080p resolution screen, as well as its portability.
-At 3.31 pounds, the Acer Chromebook 13 is a relatively feathery notebook.
+At 3.31 pounds, the Acer Chromebook 13 is a feather on the outside, a powerhouse internally.
 For the price, you're likely to enjoy the simplicity and productivity as you learn to overcome its limitations.